lucienshawls/Free-Cloud-Compute/README.md

   You can add persoanl SSH public keys to the instances so that you may use public key to authorize SSH login.

   To deploy personal public keys, please do the following.
   1. Generate an SSH key pair using command `ssh-keygen`.
-Ignore this step and proceed if you have already have a pair.
+Ignore this step and proceed if you have already got a pair.
-  2. Copy all contents from file `id_rsa.pub` or public key files (`*.pub`) with other names.
-This is your public key.
+  2. Copy all contents from file `id_rsa.pub` or public key files with other names (`*.pub`).
+This string is your public key.
   3. Add this GitHub Actions repository secret:
       - `SSH_PUBKEY`: the public key you want to add.
 If you need more than one public key, paste one key per line.